mario-j/DeckOfCards/README.md

 Running the DeckOfCards console app executes the Main function in the Program.cs file.

 Currently this function declares a new deck of cards, shuffles the deck, and deals all of the cards in the deck.
 Each dealt card is printed to the console.

+The Development branch is for developing additional features.
+Those features then get merged into master.
+The main branch currently is not being used